Azure security management and monitoring overview

 - New Antimalware Options for Protecting Azure Virtual Machines

-Azure Multi-Factor Authentication is a method of authentication that requires the use of more than one verification method.
+Azure AD Multi-Factor Authentication is a method of authentication that requires the use of more than one verification method.
 It adds a critical second layer of security to user sign-ins and transactions.

 Multi-Factor Authentication helps safeguard access to data and applications while meeting user demand for a simple sign-in process.
 It delivers strong authentication via a range of verification options (phone call, text message, or mobile app notification or verification code) and third-party OATH tokens.